Filip Rebrača

-Filip Rebrača (Филип Ребрача; born September 3, 1997) is a Serbian professional basketball player for FMP SoccerBet of the Serbian League (KLS) and the ABA League.
-He played college basketball at North Dakota and Iowa.
+Filip Rebrača (Филип Ребрача; born September 3, 1997) is a Serbian professional basketball player for FMP of the Serbian League (KLS) and the ABA League.
+He played college basketball for the North Dakota Fighting Hawks and Iowa Hawkeyes.

 Early life

 Rebrača was born in Treviso, Italy, but grew up in Sombor, Serbia.
 For his senior year of high school he attended Williston Northampton School in Easthampton, Massachusetts.

 College career

 North Dakota

 Rebrača spent three seasons at the University of North Dakota in Grand Forks, North Dakota.
 As a freshman in 2018–19, he appeared in 29 games, starting 16.
 As a sophomore in 2019–20, Rebrača started and played in 32 games, averaging 14.3 points, 8.9 rebounds, and 1.6 assists per game and was named to the Summit League honorable mention team.
 The Fighting Hawks made it to their first ever Summit League tournament championship game, but lost to North Dakota State.
 As a junior, Rebrača started and played in 26 games, averaging 16.8 points, 7.6 rebounds, and 1.2 assists per game.
 He was named to the 2021 All-Summit League Second Team.

 On March 25, 2021, Rebrača announced that he was entering the transfer portal.